Curriculum Overview: An Expectant Easter

 Preparing for An Expectant Easter

-In THIS VIDEO, I invite you into my home and workspace as I prepare for my own family’s time in An Expectant Easter.
+To see how I set prepare for An Expectant Easter, in this video I invite you into my home and workspace as I prepare for my own family’s time Easter study.
 I share plenty of tips and tricks for printing, organizing, and preparing for a beautiful and life-giving time this season.

-How to use An Expectant Easter in your co-op or Sunday school
+Using An Expectant Easter in your homeschool co-op or church

 As a previous Children’s Ministry Director, I know how special Easter can be in a church classroom and children’s church setting.
 An Expectant Easter would be a great way to bring some intentionality to your small group this Spring.